lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-adding-users.md

 discoiquuid: ba468e80-d077-4af6-b782-238fc557e22b
 ---

-# Manage users, groups, and user roles{#manage-users-groups-and-user-roles}
+# Manage Users, Groups, and User Roles {#manage-users-groups-and-user-roles}

 Administrators can use Adobe Admin Console to create AEM Assets Brand Portal users and product profiles, and manage their roles using the Brand Portal user interface.
 This privilege is not available to Viewers and Editors.